 Roger Walkowiak has died aged 89.
-“Winning à la Walkowiak” is a term still used today for an easy or an unexpected win.
-It’s used in cycling and beyond, a French politician can triumph à la Walko too.
-The label seems cruel and Walkowiak felt wronged by it, his triumph in the Tour de France was mocked and this turned into a sadness that weighed on him for years.
+“Winning à la Walkowiak” is a term used today for an easy win or an unexpected triumph.
+It’s used in cycling and beyond, a French politician can get elected à la Walko too.
+Walkowiak felt wronged by this label, his triumph in the 1956 Tour de France was mocked and this turned into a sadness that weighed on him for years.

-Get a map of France, put your finger in the middle and you find the city of Montluçon.
-It’s here where Roger Walkowiak was born in 1927.
+Get a map of France, put your finger in the middle and you find the city of Montluçon where Roger Walkowiak was born in 1927.
 The son of a Polish factory worker and a French mother, Roger grew up in Montluçon when it was a busy industrial city.

 He joined the Dunlop factory cycling club, the rubber company has long been the town’s biggest employer and today its factory is still working, albeit amid crumbling buildings that signal better days.
 After completing his military service Walkowiak found work in a local bike shop and resumed racing, getting enough results to turn pro for the local Riva Sport-Dunlop team.

 Walkowiak’s first year as a pro in 1950 was not an auspicious start, he caught a cold six times in five months.
 Things improved in 1951 and in a stage of the Circuit des Six Provinces – an event later merged into the Critérium du Dauphiné – he crossed over the Col de l’Epine first only to get beaten for the stage win in Aix-les-Bains by Gilbert Bauvin, a name who’d become a thorn in his side later.
 This and more was enough to get him a start in that year’s Tour de France.
-While the sport had its nascent trade teams, the Tour picked national teams and regional teams from France.
-It sounds parochial today but it reflected the vast supply of riders as almost the entire the peloton either came from France, or from countries along its border; plus the Netherlands and minus Germany.
-The British were seen as exotic and enjoyed the media coverage we see applied to Chinese or Japanese pros today; in 1956 the sole British starter Brian Robinson, invited by a French regional team, was labelled “Phileas Fogg” by the media as if to suggest how far he’d travelled.
+While the sport had its nascent trade teams, the Tour invited national teams, and regional teams from France.
+It sounds parochial today but reflected the vast supply of riders as almost the entire the peloton came from France and countries along its border; plus the Netherlands and minus Germany.
+The British were seen as exotic and enjoyed the media coverage we see applied to Chinese or Japanese pros today; in 1956 the sole British starter Brian Robinson, invited by a French regional team, was labelled “Phileas Fogg” by the media as if to imply he’d travelled from afar.

 Walkowiak’s career progressed with a win here or there and some solid places like second in Paris-Nice – then labelled Paris-Côte d’Azur – and a top-10 in Milan-Sanremo.
 His ride in the 1955 Dauphiné impressed many, he was almost the equal of France’s best rider Louison Bobet on all the main climbs including Mont Ventoux and finished second overall.
 But he never made the French national team for the Tour de France that year.
 Bobet himself said Walkowiak deserved a place in the national team.
 Yet he wasn’t picked for the French team and rode for regional Nord-Est-Centre team run by Sauveur Ducazeaux and abandoned on Stage 11 with a saddle sore.